 District, Paladin and St. Joseph are currently discussing and developing agreed-upon terms of an operations transfer agreement.
 Our expectation is that all parties – the District, Paladin and St. Joseph – will work expeditiously to reach the necessary agreements, at which time we will submit the new lease for a public vote.

 For more information on the due diligence process PHCD undertook to select its new long-term operation, please click here.

 PHCD’s Board of Directors and CEO are committed to helping the community stay up-to-date on the process and engaged in our progress.

-LATEST UPDATE: May 9, 2017
+LATEST UPDATE: June 15, 2017

 The bi-weekly update is aimed at providing information and an official perspective to all Petaluma Valley Hospital (PVH) medical staff, employees and volunteers on the work being undertaken by all three parties involved in this transaction.
 It is the expectation of the District that all three parties and their representatives make themselves available for important meetings and calls to keep the momentum and accomplish our common goal of a smooth transition.
 Please do not hesitate to contact Ramona Faith if you receive any information that is contrary to these communications or if you have concerns.

 In lieu of our standard two week look-back and look-ahead, below is the Op-Ed from our CEO Ramona Faith published by the Petaluma Argus Courier on June 15, 2017.

 Officials working behind the scenes to switch Petaluma Valley operator

 By Ramona Faith